jaydu1995/microtimeboxer/README.md

 # Microtimeboxer

 ## Features
-Right now the app is its earliest stage of development, as such the only feature available is the ability to receive a random timer between 1 and 6 minutes.
+Right now the app is in it's earliest stage of development, as such the only feature available is the ability to receive a random timer between 1 and 6 minutes.

 ## Roadmap
 The following will not necessarily be completed in order: